-Oldham Symphony Orchestra has been established for nearly fifty years.
+Oldham Symphony Orchestra has been established for over fifty years.
 It was founded in 1963 by the Whittaker brothers as the Oldham Amateur Orchestra.
 Locally born composer Sir William Walton was one of its patrons.
 Tom Whittaker remains principal clarinet to this day.

 The orchestra was renamed Oldham Symphony Orchestra in 1973.